bishwaG/Nextpie/docs/python-from-source.md

 # Building Python 3.9 from source
 Nextpie runs on Python3.9 because of depenmdecies not available in more recent Python 3.12.
 You do not need a root access to a macine to build and install Python source, but you might need to install build dependencies using sudo rights.

+## Instruction video

+Please refer to the instruction video on how to build Python source from [Youtube](https://youtu.be/VbsuMxXdtTk).

 ## Update packages
 It is recommended to updata system packages to their latest versions.